-1000-940: A 939-900: A-899-880: B+ 879-830: B 829-800: B-799-780: C+ 779-730: C 729-700: C-699-680: D+ 679-640: D 639-600: D-599-0: F

-Professionalism
+1000-940: A

+939-900: A-

+899-880: B+

+879-830: B

+829-800: B-

+599-0: F

+PROFESSIONALISM

 You are expected to act in a professional manner in class.
 That means approaching your schoolwork as if it were your job.
 Showing up, and showing up on time, are critical.
 Failure to do so consistently will affect your grade.
 Letting the instructor know ahead of time of an absence is crucial.
 Participation and listening attentively to your fellow students' speeches is equally important.
 Unexcused absences will affect your final grade.
-If you have an unexcused absence on the scheduled day of your presentation, you will receive an F for your presentation.
-There will be no make up opportunities for unexcused absences.
+If you have an unexcused absence on the scheduled day of your presentation, you will have one opportunity to make it up.
+If you fail to do so, you will receive an F for your presentation.
+There will be no make-up opportunities for unexcused absences.
 All students are expected to be present for all speeches given by classmates.
+A pattern of attending only on days you present show a lack of support for your classmates and will be reflected in your Attendance and Participation grade.